 These findings support the concept that unknown genetic and epigenetic contributors are responsible for most of the heritable component of the plasma lipid phenotype, and that, at present, the clinical utility of knowing age‐matched parental lipid levels in assessing risk of dyslipidemia supersedes individual locus effects.
 Our results support the clinical utility of knowing parental lipid levels in assessing future risk of dyslipidemia.

 Predazzi, Irene M.; Sobota, Rafal S.; Sanna, Serena; Bush, William S.; Bartlett, Jacquelaine; Lilley, Jessica S.; Linton, Macrae F.; Schlessinger, David; Cucca, Francesco; Fazio, Sergio; and Williams, Scott M., "Sex-Specific Parental Effects on Offspring Lipid Levels" (2015).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3762.